4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 **TIPS**

-Actions will be display in the same order as defined in the Action section.
+Actions will be displayed in the same order as defined in the Action section.

 </div>